BDC Accelerates Loan Processing to Support Entrepreneurs

 The rate of development and application acceptance was astonishing; it clearly stands as a testament to the eagerness and dedication of IT and other bank staff to remake the process with the help of the Mendix platform.

-“So, once we got started with Mendix that was around November 2012,” says Karim Mohsen, product owner of the Core Lending System Modernization project.
+“Once we got started with Mendix that was around November 2012,” says Karim Mohsen, product owner of the Core Lending System Modernization project.
 “Then we were able to get something out within seven to eight months, and we had it in production in June of the following year.
-So it went pretty fast.”
+It went pretty fast.”

 Core Lending Integrated Component System

 Today, BDC’s Core Lending Integrated Component System—CLICS—comprises a number of applications that integrate with the showcase Core Lending System.
-Among the other application are a CRM system built on Microsoft’s Dynamics foundation, a client file system also based on a Microsoft offering (SharePoint) and hooks into external applications such as FICO Blaze Advisor, among other apps.
+Among the other application are:

 “From a technical point of view, there’s a lot of integration points and ever-growing until this day,” notes Bakker.
 With all the required integrations, a lot of data and documents must get passed from app to app.